HaoNLe/FashionWebapp/IntroTodeepLearning.md

 While the positive side is linear, the negative side is not.
 This introduces non-linearity into an otherwise straight line.
 So ReLU doesn't deal with the same problem as a naive linear activation.
 However there are still issues with ReLU.

-Let's pay attention to the negative side of ReLU.
+Let's pay attention to the negative side of ReLU's graph.
 The slope there is 0 regardless of close the input is to 0 when the input is negative.
 This can result in something called "dead" neurons.
 When a neuron begins to get negative input, it'll be unlikely that the neuron will ever recover out of that since gradient descent can only see that the slope is 0 (it can't tell which direction to adjust the input weights).
 For more info read [A Practical Guide to Relu](https://medium.com/tinymind/a-practical-guide-to-relu-b83ca804f1f7).

+However the non-saturating nature of ReLU does provide a substantial boost to training speed.
+See this [paper](http://www.cs.toronto.edu/~fritz/absps/imagenet.pdf) page 3.
+Non-saturating means the activation function does not "squeeze" the input like a sigmoid or tanh does.

 This image graphs the variants of ReLU created to address this issue with ReLU.
 Notice there are now non-zero slopes associated with the negative half of the space.